 - To signify the release is done, historically there is -30- OR ### at the end.

-- One page is best, 2 MAX (unless it’s something like a Festival or Series, like The Riser Project)
+- One page is best, 2 MAX (unless it’s a Festival or Theatre Season)

 - Quote from a previous review, or line from the script that really helps give context for the show or its style/theme.

 - Running time - especially helpful during festivals when reviewers are trying to schedule many shows simultaneously.